ENT Clinics are under extreme pressure as a result of COVID recovery and increased demand for appointments.

 Funding is not required if a referral is being made for a diagnosis.
 If however a benign cause for anosmia has previously been established then referral for treatment is not routinely funded and would require prior approval (see the Non Cosmetic Nasal Treatment and Sinusitis Policy).

-Please see Head and Neck 2WW guidelines.
+Please see Head and Neck USC/2WW guidelines.

 Recommended treatment would be nasal steroids for 6 weeks before referral.